feilipu/z88dk-libraries/readme.md

 ```

 ## Preparation

+NOTE WELL #2814 #2815 have subsequently changed z88dk directory structure and have removed sdcc_ix.

 The libraries can be compiled using the following command lines in Linux, with the `+target` modified to be relevant to your machine, from the relevant library sub-directory. e.g. for any `library`.

 ```